crowdsecurity/crowdsec-docs/crowdsec-docs/docs/contributing/getting_started.md

 ### Communication

-The main comunication channels of the project are :
+The main comunication channels of the project are:
- - [discord](https://discord.gg/crowdsec) : [Discord](https://discord.com/) is the most common communication medium of the project, and is especially suitable for live interactions (chatting).
+ - [discord](https://discord.gg/crowdsec): [Discord](https://discord.com/) is the most common communication medium of the project, and is especially suitable for live interactions (chatting).
- - [discourse](https://discourse.crowdsec.net/) : [Discourse](https://www.discourse.org/) is a forum and is very useful to expose ideas and suggestions, or simply to formulate a question to which you didn't find answer on discord.
+ - [discourse](https://discourse.crowdsec.net/): [Discourse](https://www.discourse.org/) is a forum and is very useful to expose ideas and suggestions, or simply to formulate a question to which you didn't find answer on discord.
- - [github](https://github.com/crowdsecurity/) : Issues and Pull Requests are used to expose bugs and suggestions in a more formal way.
+ - [github](https://github.com/crowdsecurity/): Issues and Pull Requests are used to expose bugs and suggestions in a more formal way.

-Do not hesitate to join & ask your questions !
+Do not hesitate to join & ask your questions!

 ## Making your first contribution